 A man throws his paper wishes and prayers into the air in Tibet to celebrate Losar – the Tibetan new year – for well-being and good luck.
 These printed papers are commonly called lungta, which means wind horse.
 He may be wishing for himself, for his loved ones, or for the world at large.
 Writing your hopes and dreams onto wishing papers is a beautiful way to (literally) let your desires take flight, sending them out into the world to become reality.

 Buddhist monks offer the blessed Sai Sin thread to visitors wishing for good health, protection and good fortune.
 The thread is usually white, to represent purity.
 Buddhists believe that the power of Buddha can be experienced through statues and other images of Buddha.
-Before the ball of thread is cut into smaller pieces, to be used as bracelets, the monks bless it in a special ritual.
+Before the ball of thread is cut into smaller pieces, to be used as bracelets, the monks bless it in a special ceremony.
 The thread is wrapped around a statue of Buddha, then passed over the hands of the chanting monks, and sometimes even wrapped around the heads and hands of those who are there to pray, maintaining a constant connection with the Buddha and the monks.
 To receive the full protective powers of the thread, keep your bracelet on for at least three days and untie it rather than cut it off.